a2stuff/a2d/notes/testplan.md

 * Open the Control Panel DA.
 Eject the startup volume.
 Modify a setting and close the DA.
 Verify that you are prompted to save.

 * Configure a system with a color display.
 Open the Control Panel DA.
 Check "RGB Color" if needed to ensure the display is in color.
 Select one of the vertically striped patterns that appears as a solid color.
 Click the preview area.
 Verify that the color matches the preview.
 Move the DA window.
 Verify that colors still match.
 Repeat with other patterns.

+* Configure a system with a RAMCard, and ensure DeskTop is configured to copy to RAMCard on startup.
+Launch DeskTop.
+Apple Menu > Control Panels.
+Open Control Panel.
+Modify a setting e.g. the desktop pattern.
+Close the window.
+Reboot the system.
+Verify that the setting is retained.

 ## Options